-Session 2 booklets into boxes with the appropriate SGL and classroom roster(s) on top.
+Place stacks of banded, used English Language Arts Test Session 2 booklets and Mathematics Test Session 2 booklets into boxes with the appropriate SGL and classroom roster(s) on top.
 Place the used English Language Arts and Mathematics Test booklets in separate boxes.
 Keep the completed SGL with the updated classroom roster(s) on top of the used test booklets being packed for scoring.
 Send a separate copy of the SGL and classroom roster(s) to the scanning center.

-The used test booklets that have been packed for scoring must be stored in a secure location in the school until being relocated to the scoring site.
+☐ The used test booklets that have been packed for scoring must be stored in a secure location in the school until being relocated to the scoring site.
 Once at the site, the packed used test booklets must be placed again in a secure location.